Hatins/FAOD-master/README.md

 </p>

 ## Important Notes
-:love_letter: Some of the data is uploading right now, and it will be finished before 15th, December.
-If you encounter any problems reproducing our code, please don't hesitate to raise an issue and we will resolve it as soon as possible.

 :star: The advantages of this repository in dealing object detection using both Events and Frames
 - We follow the data format of [RVT](https://github.com/uzh-rpg/RVT), and all datasets are now easier to handle, smaller, and faster to read and write.
 We appreciate the excellent work of
   [Mr magehrig](https://github.com/magehrig) and the [RPG](https://github.com/uzh-rpg).
 If you are familiar with the RVT, it will be easy to follow this project.